timmwagener/OpenColorIO_Tools/README.md

 OpenColorIO_Tools
 =================

 My set of OpenColorIO tools and plugins.
 It currently contains plugins for Houdini and Maya, as well as a tiny Qt standalone application.
+[Download a precompiled binary here](http://www.kiiia.com/opencolorio/OpenColorIO_houdini_install.zip).

 -----------------------